therealsphinx/support.balsamiq.com/content/sales/howtochoose.md

 A very quick way to do so is to do a [Twitter search](https://twitter.com/search-home) for the "<tool name> OR <company name>", or do a Google search for "<tool name> review".
 Make sure to check the dates on the reviews, as they're often outdated.

-_Balsamiq: twitter search for ["balsamiq mockups" OR "mybalsamiq" OR "balsamiq"](https://twitter.com/search?q=%22balsamiq%20mockups%22%20OR%20%22myBalsamiq%22%20OR%20%22balsamiq%22), Google search for ["balsamiq review"](https://www.google.com/search?q=balsamiq+review)._
+_Balsamiq Mockups: twitter search for ["balsamiq mockups" OR "mybalsamiq" OR "balsamiq"](https://twitter.com/search?q=%22balsamiq%20mockups%22%20OR%20%22myBalsamiq%22%20OR%20%22balsamiq%22), Google search for ["balsamiq review"](https://www.google.com/search?q=balsamiq+review)._

 ---